Software Testing with Large Language Models: Survey, Landscape, and Vision: Analysis from Software Testing Perspective

 \subsection{Bug Analysis}

-This category involves analyzing identified software bugs to facilitate the understanding of the bug. \cite{5explainingSoftwareBugs} proposes to explain software bugs with LLM, which generates natural language explanations for software bugs by learning from a large corpus of bug-fix commits. \cite{1itigerIssueTitle} targets at automatically generating the bug title from the descriptions of the bug, which aims to help developers write issue titles and facilitate the bug triaging and follow-up fixing process.
+This category involves analyzing and categorizing the identified software bugs to enhance understanding of the bug, and facilitate subsequent debug and bug repair.
+Mukherjee et al. \cite{134EmployingDeepLearning} generate relevant answers to follow-up questions for deficient bug reports to facilitate bug triage.
+Su et al. \cite{145StillConfusingFor} transform the bug-component triaging into a multi-classification task and a generation task with LLM, then ensemble the prediction results from them to improve the performance of bug-component triaging further.
+Zhang et al. \cite{132CupidLeveragingChatgpt} first leverage the LLM under the zero-shot setting to get essential information on bug reports, then use the essential information as the input to detect duplicate bug reports.
+Mahbub et al. \cite{5explainingSoftwareBugs} proposes to explain software bugs with LLM, which generates natural language explanations for software bugs by learning from a large corpus of bug-fix commits.
+Zhang et al. \cite{1itigerIssueTitle} target to automatically generate the bug title from the descriptions of the bug, which aims to help developers write issue titles and facilitate the bug triaging and follow-up fixing process.